davidvuong/dotfiles/README.md

 **Welcome to my dotfiles!**

 This repository is a collection of configuration files I personally use to setup my Mac OS X El Capitan machine.
 It uses Homebrew/Casks to manage most of my applications, ZSH as the shell (zprezto flavour) and VIM as the terminal editor.
-It also contains a few "me" specific configuration files e.g. `./git/gitconfig` so if you're interested in pick files out of this project, you may want to leave those out.
+It also contains a few "me" specific configuration files e.g. `./git/gitconfig` so if you're interested in using my dotfiles, you may want to leave those out!

 ## System Requirements